-'Terrorism Will Not Take Us Down' Says Rabbi Following Deadly Shooting In Poway
+'I Couldn't See His Soul' Says Rabbi Following Deadly Shooting In Poway

 The sheriff's office said they believe the alleged shooter acted alone.
 The case is being investigated as a possible hate crime and federal civil rights violation.

 Goldstein said he was preparing for his sermon on Saturday, the last day of Passover and one of the holiest days of the year, when he walked into the lobby and saw Lori Gilbert Kaye.
-Kaye was coming to the service to say a prayer for her mother, who recently died, Goldstein said.
+Kaye was coming to the service to say a prayer for her mother, who recently died, Goldstein said at a press conference on Sunday.

 "I walk into the banquet hall to wash my hands.
 I walked two, three footsteps when I hear a loud bang," Goldstein said.